-- What is blocking and bracing and what equipment is used? (blocking and bracing equipment can be cradles, chocks, as well as any materials for dunnage such as tarps, plastic wrapping, matting, etc)
+- What is blocking and bracing, and what equipment is used? (blocking and bracing equipment can be cradles, chocks, and any dunnage materials such as tarps, plastic wrapping, matting, etc.)

-- What equipment is used to “Tie down” a load? (grab hooks, chain, shackles, ratchet tighteners, etc)
+- What equipment is used to “Tie down” a load while securing cargo? (grab hooks, chains, shackles, ratchet tighteners, etc.)

-- What type of wood is allowed for blocking and bracing? (hardwood that is properly seasoned and doesn’t include knots, splits or decay)
+- What type of wood is allowed for blocking and bracing when securing cargo? (hardwood that is properly seasoned and doesn’t include knots, splits, or decay)

-- How does a CDL driver determine they have the adequate equipment to secure the cargo? (load securement begins with establishing how much the cargo weighs, determine the Gross Vehicle Weight Rating of the truck they are driving, determine the curb weight, and more described in the training)
+- How does a CDL driver determine they have adequate equipment to secure the cargo? (load securement begins with establishing how much the cargo weighs, determining the Gross Vehicle Weight Rating of the truck they are driving, determining the curb weight, and more described in training)

 - What is a “Working Load Limit” or WLL?
-Are there default working load limits as it relates to load securement?
+Is there default working load limits as it relates to load securement?

 - What is an “Aggregate Working Load Limit” or AWLL?